vellarod/MyScreen/README.md

 # New Features!

-  - Saves IP address of server in a text file
+  - Saves IP address of server in a text file called serverip.txt

 # Installation on XUbuntu